csibman27/moviesApp/README.md

 [If you are persisting data to the Supabase backend (e.g. favourite movies, fantasy movie), include screenshots with appropriate captions to verify this aspect. ]

 ## Additional Information.

++ Sorting
+    + Data can be sorted alphabetically by title, and also by release date using checkboxes.
++ Pagination

 [ Briefly explain any other aspects of your app's design or implementation that is non-standard and worthy of mention.]